All Episodes

 Typically, if someone's doing an information, also they're gonna surrender.

-Uh they might already be in custody or they might have been given a target letter, like, hey, you're gonna be charged, um, and then they just and the person acknowledges, okay, uh, I'm gonna be charged.
+Uh, they might already be in custody or they might have been given a target letter, like, hey, you're gonna be charged.

-Nine out of ten times, if you see someone get hit with an information, guys, That means they're cooperating with the government to some degree.
+Nine out of ten times, if you see someone get hit with an information, guys, that means they're cooperating with the government to some degree.

-Okay, but it doesn't it doesn't change the fact that it's still a felony and that it's a conviction.
+But it doesn't change the fact that it's still a felony and that it's a conviction.

-And I want to make this very clear too, guys.
+And I want to make this very clear too, guys: just because you serve, right?

 Let's say you get uh charged with a felony, but you don't do any jail time, you get probation.

-So how much jail time you serve doesn't matter if you're convicted of a crime that's punishable by more than a year or more, it's still a felony conviction, regardless of how much time you spend.
+So, how much jail time you serve doesn't matter if you're convicted of a crime that's punishable by more than a year or more.

-And you get hit with an information and you cooperate and you're like, oh my god, I will never do it again.
+Okay, so if you get caught for you know a bullshit charge like 1001, right, which is false statements, right, and you get hit with an information and you cooperate and you're like, oh my god, I will never do it again.

-And the prosecutor hits you with information, you end up getting a year probation, right?
+I'm sorry, I'm sorry, and the prosecutor hits you with information, you end up getting a year probation, right?

-You are still considered a convicted felon, and if you fill out this form, you can't got buy a gun.
+And if you fill out this form, you can't buy a gun.

-No, because even though you serve no jail time, you got hit with information, it was a baby charge, it was a 1,000 one, it's still a felony, okay.
+No, because even though you serve no jail time, you got hit with information.

-Give me ones in the chat if that explained it and you guys understand the difference now between an information and an indictment.
+Give me ones in the chat if that explained it, and you guys understand the difference now between an information and an indictment.

 Give me ones in the chat if that made sense.